Sensory Processing and Stress Evaluation Lab

 Stacey Reynolds, PhD, OTR/L

-- Reynolds is an Associate Professor in the Department of Occupational Therapy at Virginia Commonwealth University (VCU).
+- Reynolds is Professor and Director of Research in the Department of Occupational Therapy at Virginia Commonwealth University (VCU).
 She received her M.S. in Occupational Therapy from Gannon University and her PhD in Health Science with emphasis in Occupational Therapy at Virginia Commonwealth University.
 In 2010 she was accepted into the Rehabilitation Research and Career Development (RRCD) program at the University of Florida and completed 2.5 years of mentored training in the area of behavioral neuroscience.
-In addition to twenty years of clinical experience, Dr. Reynolds has completed multiple funded research projects related to the etiology and characterization of sensory-motor disorders in neurodevelopmental disabilities using both human and animal models.
+In addition to 20+ years of clinical experience, Dr. Reynolds has completed multiple funded research projects related to the etiology and characterization of sensory-motor disorders in neurodevelopmental disabilities using both human and animal models.
 Dr. Reynolds also holds the position of Editor-in-Chief of the American Journal of Occupational Therapy (AJOT), the highest ranked occupational therapy journal in the world.

 Select Research Publications

-Andelin, L., Schoen, S., & Reynolds, S. (in press).
+- Andelin, L., Schoen, S., & Reynolds, S. (2021).
 A multiple baseline design study investigating the effectiveness of occupational therapy using a sensory integration approach.
-American Journal of Occupational Therapy, 75(6).
+American Journal of Occupational Therapy, 75(6). https://doi.org/10.5014/ajot.2021.044917